What Is Chapter 13 Bankruptcy in Downey?

 The monthly payment amount that will be required for your Chapter 13 bankruptcy plan is based on the largest amount calculated from the 3 formulas below:

 - Disposable income: Generally, the monthly payment for a Chapter 13 bankruptcy is calculated based on your income minus national standards deductions for items such as transportation, housing, food, utilities, etc., and secured debt payments for your home mortgage and car payments.

 - Priority debts: Your Chapter 13 bankruptcy plan must provide for the repayment in full of priority debts such as federal and state income taxes, alimony, and child support.

-- Best interest of creditors: The plan must at least give unsecured creditors an amount equal to what they would have received from a Chapter 7 bankruptcy liquidation in Los Angeles County.
+- Best interest of creditors: The plan must at least give unsecured creditors an amount equal to what they would have received from a Chapter 7 bankruptcy liquidation in Downey, CA.

 What Happens At The End Of The Repayment Plan?